Get Started

 flat rate shipping costs inside USA

-Free shipping is available outside the United States with a minimum order amount of $1000.
+Free shipping is available outside the United States with a minimum order of $1000.

 Free shipping and flat rate shipping on woocommerce checkout page